10 Things You Should Know Before Your First runDisney Race

 3. Booking a Hotel and Packing for a runDisney Weekend

-Packing for a race can also be stressful, especially if you’re flying into Orlando.
+Packing for a race can also be stressful, especially if you’re flying into Orlando or Anaheim.
 One way to ensure you have everything you need is to pack all of your race gear in one carry-on bag and pack everything else you may need for your trip in a checked bag.
-If you’re driving to Orlando, the same idea applies, but you can bring as many bags as you want.
+If you’re driving to Orlando or live close to the Disneyland Resort in Anaheim, the same idea applies, but you can bring as many bags as you want.
+If you’re planning on running in a costume (see item four, below), make sure you’ve got room to pack it before committing to anything too complicated.

 4. RunDisney Costumes

 One of the best parts about a runDisney event is the costumes.
 Yes, costumes.
-Runners make elaborate costumes for everything from a quick stroll through EPCOT to a full marathon through all four Disney parks.
-While runDisney does allow almost anything when it comes to costumes, there are a few things that permitted, such as masks that cover the entire face and capes that drag on the ground.
+Part of the fun is that many runners make elaborate costumes that take weeks to prepare, all to wear it just for a few hours.
+While runDisney does allow almost anything when it comes to costumes, there are a few things that aren’t permitted, such as masks that cover the entire face, capes that drag on the ground, and group costumes that connect people together (think things like connected monorail cars or a two-person Slinky Dog costume).

 BEYOND DISNEY: 10 Best Theme Parks in Orlando for Every Age Group and Interest